 Hence, object 3242h:11h must be set to the value "1".

 The outputs are controlled via object 60FEh.
 Here, output 1 corresponds to bit 16 in object 60FEh, output 2 corresponds to bit 17, etc., as with the inputs.
+The first 4 I/O pins can be configured as outputs, see Defining input and output assignments.
 The outputs with special functions are again entered in the firmware in the lower bits 0 to 15.
 The only bit assigned at the present time is bit 0, which controls the motor brake.